The goals of arthritis treatment are to:

 - Arthritis and Exercise Quiz

-Eating a nutritious diet is important for maintaining ideal weight and for bone health too.
-There is no known diet which can cure arthritis, but eating well is important.
+Eating a nutritious diet is important for maintaining ideal weight and for bone health,too.
+There is no known diet that can cure arthritis, but eating well is important.

 - Fruits and Vegetables May Cut Arthritis Risk